Wasserstraßen- und Schifffahrtsamt

-A Wasserstraßen- und Schifffahrtsamt (waterways and shipping authority; abbreviated WSA) is a German federal agency, responsible for the administration of federal navigable waters and for the regulation of vessel traffic.
+The Wasserstraßen- und Schifffahrtsamt (Waterways and Shipping Authority; abbreviated WSA) is a German federal agency, responsible for the administration of federal navigable waters and for the regulation of vessel traffic.

 The seventeen offices (plural: Wasserstraßen- und Schifffahrtsämter, abbr.
 WSÄ) are supervised by the national Wasserstraßen- und Schifffahrtsverwaltung des Bundes (WSV – Federal Waterways and Shipping Administration) and accountable to the Federal Ministry for Digital and Transport.
 In total the offices cover 23,000 km^{2} of maritime waters and 7,350 km of inland waterways.

 WSA stations

 Each WSA has a defined geographical coverage.
 For example, WSA Elbe covers the river Elbe from the border of Czech Republic until Hamburg together with tributaries and the Elbe-Lübeck Canal; WSA Main covers the navigable German federal waterway Main.

 Service

 Waterways

-In the infrastructure, the waterways and shipping authorities perform the following sovereign tasks for the federal waterways and shipping administration:
+The waterways and shipping offices carry out the following tasks for the Federal Waterways and Shipping Administration: